Easy, Soft 100% Whole Wheat Sandwich Bread Tutorial

 PRO TIP: this is the Kitchenaid mixer I use, after burning out my Artisan lift-top with all the whole wheat loaves I was making weekly.
 It is an investment, but the benefits are worth it to me, since it does the work of mixing and kneading (as well as being used for other baking recipes).

-3. Add salt and 4 cups of the flour
+3. Add salt and 4 cups of the flour.

+You can also add the vital gluten here, if using.
+You’ll mix until the dough starts to look like the photo above.
 Remove the paddle attachment and change to the dough hook to knead (or for those doing it by hand, turn out on floured surface).

-5. Knead for 6-7 minutes (or 10 minutes by hand)
+4. Knead 6-7 minutes (or 10 minutes by hand).

-6. Prepare The Pans
+6. Prepare the pans.

 Grease two 9 x 5 inch pans* while the dough is kneading.
 You can use oil, butter, or even line with parchment.
+I spray with oil and use a small silicone brush (no stray pieces left like from a regular brush) to get into the corners.

-On counters that can't be used for dough, I use a tea towel dusted with a bit of flour- the dough doesn't stick as much, so you use less flour, plus it's easy clean-up.
+Smoosh the dough down into an even-looking oval shape that you can cut in half with a dough scraper or regular long knife.
+TIP: On counters that can’t be used for dough, I use a tea towel dusted with a bit of flour- the dough doesn’t stick as much, so you use less flour, plus it’s easy clean-up.

 8. Shape the loaves